A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Conclusion

 Several interesting extensions of the model are possible.
 For example, explicit modeling of three-way dependencies, which are common in e.g. air transportation.
-Extending the model to accommodate exogenous network covariates or layer-wise stochastic blocks is straighforward.
-Better methods for handling label-switching \citep{celeux2018computational} in multi-layered networks would make it easier to interpret some aspects of the model's results.
+Extending the model to accommodate exogenous network covariates or layer-wise stochastic blocks is straightforward.
+Better methods for handling label-switching \citep{celeux2018computational} in multi-layered networks would make it easier to interpret some aspects of the extended model's results.
 For very large network problems, variational approximations within the P{\'o}lya-Gamma framework \citep{zhou2012lognormal} may be a good strategy to reduce estimation times.
-Finally, interesting avenues for further research include the use of tensor representations \citep{hoff2015multilinear} instead of additive effects to model the network dynamics, or Graphon-based dynamic SBM's \citep{pensky2019dynamic}.